WebDevSiDotCom/WebDevSiDotCom/README.md

-Hi there! 👋 I'm Web Dev Si, a Software Engineer with a passion for easy to use, full stack applications.
+Hi there! 👋 I'm Web Dev Si, a Software Engineer with a passion for creating easy to use, full stack applications.

 ## About Me

-- 🔭 I’m currently working on creating my portfolio as a React app, and planning a few different Golf related apps.
+- 🔭 I’m currently working on creating my portfolio with React, and working on a few different Golf related apps.
 - 🌱 I’m currently learning GraphQL and Firebase.
 - 👯 I’m looking to collaborate on world changing projects.
-- 💬 Ask me about Golf, it's my main hobby.
+- 💬 Ask me anything about Golf, it's my main hobby (Not watching it!).
 - 📫 How to reach me: WebDevSi@pm.me - or see my contact info below.

 ## Projects

 Here are a few projects I'm working on currently:

-- **<Bag Builder>**: <Brief Project Description>.
+- **<Bag Builder>**: <The app to help you figure out what clubs you need in your bag>.
 [GitHub Repo](<Link to GitHub Repo>)
 - **<Golf Hole Goals>**: <Brief Project Description>.
 [GitHub Repo](<Link to GitHub Repo>)
 - **<Golf Hols>**: <Brief Project Description>.
 [GitHub Repo](<Link to GitHub Repo>)